 — B/R Kicks (@brkicks) October 12, 2021

 LaVar Ball not only is a major media personality in the NBA world, he's a businessman.

-When he's not setting social media ablaze for spewing ridiculous comments or making inappropriate sexual remarks to ESPN's Molly Qerim, the founder and CEO of Big Baller Brand is attempting to compete with basketball shoe companies like Nike and Adidas.
+When he's not setting social media ablaze for spewing ridiculous comments and tweets or making inappropriate sexual remarks to ESPN's Molly Qerim, the founder and CEO of Big Baller Brand is attempting to compete with basketball shoe companies like Nike, Adidas and Puma.